monstercameron/UKGmarketplace/README.md

 Remember when finding that standing desk, selling your old monitor, or swapping office supplies was as easy as posting in the Slack marketplace channel?
 Those were the days!
 Since we've moved away from that centralized hub, things just haven't been the same.

-**That's why we built UKG Marketplace** - a simple, company-wide solution to bring back the convenience of having one place to buy, sell, and trade items with colleagues!
+**That's why we built UKG Classifieds** - a simple, company-wide solution to bring back the convenience of having one place to buy, sell, and trade items with colleagues!

 ## ✨ Features That'll Make Your Life Easier